JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference: Background

 \paragraph{Realized information gain.} Suppose we run an experiment with design $\xib$ and obtain an actual observation $\xobs$.
 The \emph{realized} information gain (IG) is defined as the reduction in entropy from the prior $p(\thetab)$ to the posterior $p(\thetab \mid \xobs; \xib)$:

 where $\mathbb{H}[p]$ denotes the Shannon entropy of $p$.
 Crucially, the IG can be evaluated only \emph{after} observing the outcome $\xobs$ and fitting a posterior $p(\thetab \mid \xobs; \xib)$.

 \paragraph{Expected information gain.} Before running the experiment, however, the outcome $\x$ is unknown.
 Thus, the realized IG \eqref{eq:ig_realized} cannot be used to select a design $\xib$.
-Instead, BED aims to select the design that maximizes the \emph{expected} information gain (EIG), where the expectation is taken with respect to the prior predictive distribution of the outcome, $p(\x \mid \xib) = \int p(\x \mid \thetab, \xib)\, p(\thetab)\, \mathrm{d}\thetab$:
+Instead, BED aims to select the design that maximizes the \emph{expected} information gain (EIG):